 Today, widely used textbooks by various well-known historians have continued to grossly misstate what was advocated in the 1920s and what the actual consequences were.
-According to the textbook These United States by Pulitzer Prize winner Professor Irwin Unger of New York University, Secretary of the Treasury Andrew Mellon, "a rich Pittsburgh industrialist," persuaded Congress to "reduce income tax rates at the upper levels while leaving those at the bottom untouched."Thus "Mellon won further victories for his drive to shift more of the tax burden from high-income earners to the middle and wage-earning classes."
-But hard data show that, in fact, both the amount and the proportion of taxes paid by those whose net income was no higher than \$25,000 went down between 1921 and 1929, while both the amount and the proportion of taxes paid by those whose net incomes were between \$50,000 and \$100,000 went up-and the amount and proportion of taxes paid by those whose net incomes were between spid by those whose net incomes were between \$50,000 went up-and the amount and proportion of taxes paid by those whose net incomes were between \$50,000 went spide the amount and proportion of taxes paid by those whose net incomes were between \$50,000 went up-and the amount and proportion of taxes paid by those whose net incomes were between \$50,000 went up and the amount and proportion of taxes paid by those whose net incomes were between \$50,000 and \$100,000 went up-and the amount and proportion of taxes paid by those whose net incomes were between \$100,000 went up even more sharply.
+According to the textbook

-Another widely used textbook, co-authored by a number of distinguished historians, two of whom won Pulitzer Prizes, said of Andrew Mellon: "It was better, he argued, to place the burden of taxes on lower-income groups" and that a "share of the tax-free profits of the rich, Mellon reassured the country, would ultimately trickle down to the middle- and lower-income groups in the form of salaries and wages."
+These United States by Pulitzer Prize winner Professor Irwin Unger of New York University, Secretary of the Treasury Andrew Mellon, "a rich Pittsburgh industrialist," persuaded Congress to "reduce income tax rates at the upper levels while leaving those at the bottom untouched."
+Thus "Mellon won further victories for his drive to shift more of the tax burden from high-income earners to the middle and wage-earning classes."
+But hard data show that, in fact, both the amount and the proportion of taxes paid by those whose net income was no higher than \$25,000 went down between 1921 and 1929, while both the amount and the proportion of taxes paid by those whose net incomes were between \$50,000 and \$100,000 went up-and the amount and proportion of taxes paid by those won Pulitzer Prizes, said of Andrew Mellon: "It was better, he argued, to place the burden of taxes on lower-income groups" and that a "share of the tax-free profits of the rich, Mellon reassured the country, would ultimately trickle down to the middle- and lower-income groups in the form of salaries and wages."
 What Mellon actually said was that tax policy "must lessen, so far as possible, the burden of taxation on those least able to bear it."
-He therefore proposed sharper percentage cuts in tax rates at the lower income levels-and that was done.
-Mellon also proposed eliminating federal taxes on movie tickets, because such taxes were paid by "the great bulk of the people whose main source of recreation is attending the movies in the neighborhood of their homes."
+He therefore proposed sharper percentage cuts in tax rates at the lower income levels -and that was done.
+Mellon also proposed eliminating whose net incomes were over \$100,000 went up even more sharply.
+56 main source of recreation is attending the movies in the neighborhood of their homes."
 In short, Mellon advocated the direct opposite of the policies attributed to him.

-The very idea that profits "trickle down" to workers depicts the economic sequence of events in the opposite order from that in the real world.
-Workers must first be hired and commitments made to pay them, before there is any output produced to sell for a profit, and independently of whether that output subsequently sells for a profit or at a loss.
+Another widely used textbook, co-authored by a number of distinguished historians, two of whom federal taxes on movie tickets, because such taxes were paid by "the great bulk of the people whose pay them, before there is any output produced to sell for a profit, and independently of whether that output subsequently sells for a profit or at a loss.
 With investments, whether they lead to a profit or a loss can often be determined only years later, and workers have to be paid in the meantime, rather than waiting for profits to "trickle down" to them.
 The real effect of tax rate reductions is to make the future prospects of profit look more favorable, leading to more current investments that generate more current economic activity and more jobs.